 The underwriting agreement provides that the obligations of the underwriters to purchase the notes are subject to approval of legal matters by counsel to the underwriters and certain other conditions, including the receipt by the underwriters of officers' certificates and legal opinions.
 The underwriters reserve the right to withdraw, cancel or modify offers to the public and to reject orders in whole or in part.
-Investors must pay for the notes on or about February , 2024.
+Investors must pay for the notes purchase in this offering on or about February 15, 2024.